|

 of power are secondary structures dependant on far more fundamental

 elements.
 Those elements are ethical principles.
+It is not without reason

 that ancient forms of leadership embodied in a single person both